Trade Gold Trading

 Example 2 :(50:1 Leverage or 0.5 Lots)

-If you make a profit of 100 pips the profit in dollars is:
+If you earn a profit of 100 pips the profit amount in dollar terms is:

 0.5 lots